oracle/weblogic-kubernetes-operator/documentation/3.2/content/userguide/managing-domains/model-in-image/auxiliary-images.md

       # - "IF_NEEDED" will start all non-clustered servers, including the administration server, and clustered servers up to their replica count.
       serverStartPolicy: "IF_NEEDED"

-      # Settings for common mount volume(s), see also 'serverPod.commonMounts'.
+      # Settings for auxiliary image volume(s), see also 'serverPod.auxiliaryImages'.
-      commonMountVolumes:
+      auxiliaryImageVolumes:
-      - name: commonMountsVolume1
+      - name: auxiliaryImageVolume1
-        mountPath: "/common"
+        mountPath: "/auxiliary"

       # Settings for all server pods in the domain including the introspector job pod
       serverPod:
         # Optional new or overridden environment variables for the domain's pods
         # - This sample uses CUSTOM_DOMAIN_NAME in its image model file
-        #   to set the Weblogic domain name
+        #   to set the WebLogic domain name
         env:
         - name: CUSTOM_DOMAIN_NAME
           value: "domain1"